题目

 However, once Mami was back in Japan, she experienced "culture shock" again.
 She said," I missed the friends I had made in England.
 My way of thinking had changed.
 Sometimes I was annoyed by the views of people in my country-for example, about the value of money and time.
 I thought people around me lived in such a small world."
 Mami noticed some changes in her behaviour:" I kept the habit of always carrying

-an umbrella with me, even on a fine day-my friends thought I was crazy!"
+an umbrella with me, even on a fine day-my friends thought I was crazy!"1.
+How did Mami feel at the beginning of her stay in Britain?A. Shocked.

 B. Annoyed.